edkreuk/FMD_FRAMEWORK/FMD_DATA_CLEANSING.md

 # Data cleansing examples

-This article provides sample metadata-driven JSON configurations for common data cleansing operations in the Fabric Metadata-Driven (FMD) Framework.
+This article provides sample metadata-driven JSON configurations for common data cleansing operations in the Fabric Metadata-Driven Framework (FMD).
 Use these examples to define cleansing steps in your data pipelines.

 Custom functions can be added in `NB_FMD_DQ_CLEANSING`.
 Each function should use the following structure: